Sign In Register

 Is Tynan a Good Place to Live?

-Based on current data, Tynan receives an overall livability score of 4.2 out of 5.0, earning a grade of A. Key strengths include affordable housing, abundant sunshine, a low poverty rate.
+Based on current data, Tynan receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include low crime rates, abundant sunshine, a low poverty rate.
 Areas to be aware of include above-average unemployment, a high uninsured rate, below-average incomes.
-Tynan stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Tynan has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs